 This is the simplest thing, and it is usually very positive and can lead to additional family conversation starters.
 And maybe even help you to learn something about your child!
 This question is especially important if your child is school-age or goes to childcare and you are not with them all day.
 Asking this simple question can really give you a window into your child’s day.
 Be sure to share the best part of your day.
 And set an example by explaining why it was the best part of your day and how it made you feel.
 Talking about feelings is an important skill for young children.
 This question can help bring up feelings and emotions as you discuss your child’s answer.

 2. Ask your children what act of kindness they did for someone today.

 The first few times you ask this question, your child may not have an answer.
-But if you continue to ask it every evening, they will remember and start to purposefully do an act of kindness for someone just so they have something to report during dinner time.
-Set an example to talking about something very simple that you did.
-“Today I allowed another driver to pull out in front of me.”
-“Today I texted a friend to say hello.”
+But if you continue to ask it every evening, they will remember and start to purposefully do an act of kindness for someone so that they have something to report during dinner time.
+Set an example of talking about something simple that you did.
+“Today, I allowed another driver to pull out in front of me.”
+“Today, I texted a friend to say hello.”
 Remind your child that no act of kindness is too small.
 Offer some suggestions of things they can do tomorrow.
 As ask a child to play, play with a younger sibling, or smile at a new child in the classroom.
-This teaches children to think beyond themselves, consider the feelings of others and build empathy.
+This teaches children to think beyond themselves, consider others’ feelings, and build empathy.

 3. Ask your children what they are grateful for today.

 Try to get them to talk about something that makes them feel happy or secure such as their stuffed animal, favorite toy, sibling, mommy or daddy, or a best friend.
 Talk about what it means to be grateful and why it is important.
 Talk about what you are grateful for (often tell your children that you are grateful for them).

 4. Ask your children what they are looking forward to about tomorrow.